CU-ESIIL/Innovation-Summit-2024__13_Using-AI-to-understand-environmental-change/docs/worksheets/worksheet_2.md

   - **Name:** Nathan Korinek
   - **Pronouns:** He/Him
   - **Expertise:** ML/NN, big data, data synthesis, python, wildfire
-  - **Environmental Data Science Superpower:** I have taught and used python to tackle large datasets and find meaningful results
+  - **Environmental Data Science Superpower:** I have used python to tackle large datasets and find meaningful results in collaboration with many others
   - **Reflection on Polarities Exercise:** Not AS shy as I thought